recommenders-team/recommenders/SETUP.md

 # sudo apt-get install openjdk-11-jdk

 # 2. Follow Steps 1-5 in the Getting Started section in README.md to install the package and Jupyter kernel, adding the spark extra to the pip install command:
-pip install recommenders[examples,spark]
+pip install recommenders[spark]

-# 3. Within VS Code:
+# 3. Within VSCode:
 #   a.
 Open a notebook with a Spark model, e.g., examples/00_quick_start/als_movielens.ipynb;
 #   b.
 Select Jupyter kernel <kernel_name>;
 #   c.
 Run the notebook.